syed-masoom/Complete-Data-Analysis-Project/README.md

 - This is clearly showing the business is performing well organically is slightly more than paid but the biggest concern is 50% bounce rate and high order failed rate if we improve our order success rate this will more valuable than only spend on Ads campaign.

-- Takeaway: The business shouldn't rely only on paid acquisition; organic acquisition is already contributing strongly.
+- Conclusion: The business shouldn't rely only on paid acquisition; organic acquisition is already contributing strongly.
 Organic is therefore slightly more efficient in converting traffic into orders.

 ## Ads Spent on Platform